Trees and Shrubs

 In Arches, tree diversity is greatest in riparian corridors where water is plentiful.
 Netleaf hackberry, box elder, Russian olive, tamarisk and Fremont’s cottonwood grow in these areas.
 Both Russian olive and tamarisk are non-native species that can supplant native trees and significantly alter stream environments.

-Mixed stands of pinyon pine and Utah juniper cover millions of acres in the southwest, including much of Arches.
+Mixed stands of pinyon, a type of pine, and Utah juniper cover millions of acres in the southwest, including much of Arches.
 These trees grow closely associated and dominate the landscape in dry, rocky terrain at elevations between 4,500 and 6,500 feet.
 As elevation decreases, trees become more scattered and Juniper more common because it is more drought resistant than pinyon.

 The Utah juniper is the classic desert tree.
 Its twisting, often-dead branches seem to epitomize the struggle of life with little water.
 When moisture is scarce, a juniper will actually stop the flow of fluids to some outer branches so that the tree has a better chance for survival.
 Scale-covered leaves and bluish, waxy-coated seeds help the tree conserve moisture.